cprieststephens/cprieststephens/README.md

 ### Hi there!
 I'm Camilla 👋

-💻 I'm a Frontend Developer and student at Command Shift bootcamp<br>
+💻 I'm a Frontend Developer<br>
-🧰 I'm currently learning React<br>
+🧰 I'm currently building projects with React, JavaScript, CSS, Jest and React Testing Library<br>
-✍🏻 I post about what I learn at https://www.linkedin.com/in/camilla-priest-stephens/ and https://twitter.com/Camilla_Codes
+✍🏻 I post about what I learn on [LinkedIn](https://www.linkedin.com/in/camilla-priest-stephens/) and [Twitter](https://twitter.com/Camilla_Codes)